Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Abstract

-\begin{sciabstract} Portable, low-field Magnetic Resonance Imaging (MRI) scanners are increasingly being deployed in clinical settings.
-However, critical barriers to their widespread use include low signal-to-noise ratio (SNR), generally low image quality, and long scan duration.
-As these systems can operate in unusual environments, the level and spectral characteristics of the environmental electromagnetic inference (EMI) noise can change substantially across sites and scans, further reducing image quality.
-Methods for accelerating acquisition and boosting image quality are of critical importance to enable clinically actionable high-quality imaging in these systems.
-Despite the role that compressed sensing (CS) and artificial intelligence (AI)-based methods have had in improving image quality for high-field MRI, their adoption for low-field imaging is in its infancy, and it is unclear how robust these methods are in low SNR regimes.
-Here, we investigate and compare leading CS and AI-based methods for image reconstruction from subsampled data and perform a thorough analysis of their performance across a range of SNR values.
-We compare classical L1-wavelet CS with leading data-driven and model-driven AI methods.
-Experiments are performed using publicly available datasets and our own low-field and high-field experimental data.
-Specifically, we apply an unrolled AI network to low-field MRI, and find it outperforms competing reconstruction methods.
-We prospectively deploy our undersampling methods to accelerate imaging on a 6.5 mT MRI scanner.
-This work highlights the potential and pitfalls of advanced reconstruction techniques in low-field MRI, paving the way for broader clinical applications.
+Portable, low-field Magnetic Resonance Imaging (MRI) scanners are increasingly being deployed in clinical settings.
+However, key barriers to their widespread use include low signal-to-noise ratio (SNR), generally low image quality, and long scan durations.
+Hence, methods for accelerating acquisition and boosting image quality are critically important to enable clinically actionable, high-quality imaging in these systems.
+Despite the role that compressed sensing (CS) and deep learning (DL)-based methods have played in improving image quality for high-field MRI, their adoption for low-field imaging is still in its infancy, and it remains unclear how robust these methods are in low-SNR regimes.